ohsu-cedar-comp-hub/monailabel_cedar_app/README.md

 2. This app requires some code from the **CEDAR-NVIDIA-Pilot** repository.
 Clone the repo using the following link:
    [CEDAR-NVIDIA-Pilot GitHub Repository](https://github.com/ohsu-cedar-comp-hub/CEDAR-NVIDIA-Pilot/tree/monai_label_app)
    **Note:** Make sure to use the `monai_label_app` branch.

+   **Note:** The code required from that repo has been copied into the inference folder at this project.
+Use the code here instead.

 3. After cloning the repo, navigate to the project folder using `cd`, and then install the package with:
    ```bash